Skip to content

 ^X Exit ^R Read File ^\ Replace ^U Paste ^J Justify ^/ Go To Line

-1. Insert the following code snippet into the first part of the file.
+1. Add the following code snippet in the first part of the file.

 autoconnect=true